visdesignlab/upset-app/interactive.md

 UpSet Web is focused on creating task-driven aggregates, communicating the size and properties of aggregates and intersections, and a duality between the visualization of the elements in a dataset and their set membership.

+UpSet has three guiding principles:

+- Use **perceptually efficient visual encodings**, i.e., make it easy to read the data accurately.
+- Make it possible to not just visualize intersections, but to **visualize combinations of intersections** (e.g., all the intersections involving two particular sets).
+- **Visualize attributes about the intersections**.
+It is not just the magnitude of an intersection that is interesting, but we also want to know whether the data associated with intersection is different or similar.

 To get an idea of what the interactive UpSet is about, you can watch this 30-second video:

 {% include video.html video_key="2014_infovis_upset_video_preview" %}